Countries

 Santali vs Danish Difficulty

 The Santali vs Danish difficulty level basically depends on the number of Santali Alphabets and Danish Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Santali and Danish are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Santali and Danish, which language is harder to learn?
-Time required to learn Santali is Not Available while to learn Danish time required is 24 weeks.
+Time required to learn Santali is 44 weeks while to learn Danish time required is 24 weeks.